 The Buckling Knee

-Having a sense of the knee ‘giving way’ or ‘locking’ is a fairly common complaint by athletes who have twisted their knees in sports like basketball, netball, soccer or badminton.
-The sensation of ‘giving way’ is an indication that you might have torn your Anterior Cruciate Ligament (ACL) while the ‘locking’ sensation is an indication of a possible meniscus tear.
+Having a sense of the knee ‘giving way’ or ‘locking’ is a fairly common complaint by athletes.
+This is especially those who have twisted their knees in sports like basketball, netball, soccer or badminton.
+The sensation of ‘giving way’ is an indication that you might have torn your Anterior Cruciate Ligament (ACL).
+The ‘locking’ sensation is an indication of a possible meniscus tear.

 When athletes change direction quickly during their games, they twist their knee inwards.
 This increases the strain on the ACL and places the ligament at risk of tearing.
 The ACL tears when the knee is force downwards and inwards beyond the ligament’s ability to hold.
 Athletes who tear their ACL often report hearing a ‘pop’ on injury.

-The meniscus, which is a crescent shaped cartilage between the knee, acts as a cushion to absorb the impact between the leg and thigh bone.
+The meniscus is a crescent shaped cartilage between the knee.
+It acts as a cushion to absorb the impact between the leg and thigh bone.
 The meniscus is better at the handling stress from an up and down motion.
 It doesn’t do as well under a twisting motion especially when compressed.
 This motion can cause a tear in the meniscus.
 The knee feels ‘locked’ when the torn part of the meniscus blocks the movement of the knee.

 Immediate swelling and severe pain in the knee are common signs of this Triad injury.
-However, there are occasions where there will be a delay in the onset of swelling or even no swelling at all.
+However, there are occasions where there will be a delay in the onset of swelling.
+There may even be no swelling at all.
 Remember how you injured the knee.
-It helps your Doctor or Physiotherapist in diagnosing this problem.
+It helps your doctor in diagnosing this problem.

-Sadly, the ACL doesn’t heal on its own due to the poor blood supply to the ligament.
-It would need to be reconstructed surgically by using either your hamstring tendon or patella tendon.
+Sadly, the Anterior Cruciate Ligament (ACL) doesn’t heal on its own due to the poor blood supply to the ligament.
+Reconstruction is done surgically.
+This is done using either your hamstring tendon or patella tendon.
 Rehabilitation after surgery normally takes about 6-9 months before the athlete is able to go back to full training.

-Nevertheless, there are about 20% of people with ACL tears who are able to go about their day-to-day activities without having their ACL reconstructed.
+About 20% of people with ACL tears are able to go about their day-to-day activities without having their ACL reconstructed.
 To cope without surgery, the following muscles need to have good strength and control: